 Salary and Job Outlook

 Although these careers have overlapping duties, the salaries and employment growth vary.
-For example, according to the U.S. Bureau of Labor Statistics (BLS), demand for purchasing managers, including procurement specialists, was projected to increase by a slower-than-average rate of 1% over the 2014-2024 decade, while the demand for logisticians was projected to increase by a rate of 2% over the same period.
+For example, according to the U.S. Bureau of Labor Statistics (BLS), demand for purchasing managers, including procurement specialists, was projected to increase by an average rate of 4% over the 2018-2028 decade, while the demand for logisticians was projected to increase by a rate of 5% over the same period.

-The BLS reported in May 2015 that wholesale and retail non-farm products purchasing agents earned an average annual salary of $59,270, and farm-products purchasing agents earned an average of $62,280.
-Purchasing agents who procure machinery and equipment earned an average salary of $66,120.
-In May 2015, the BLS reported that logisticians had an average annual salary of $77,470.
+The BLS reported in May 2018 that wholesale purchasing agents earned a median annual salary of $57,340, and retail purchasing agents earned $49,380.
+Purchasing agents who work in manufacturing had a median annual salary of $62,930.
+In May 2018, the BLS reported that logisticians had an average annual salary of $78,730.